loualrid/loualrid.github.io/_posts/2018-05-28-there-and-back-again-part-4-final.md

 The above nitpick and series of gotchas was one of many that I had with Elixir's ecosystem.
 While I appreciate the power it gives you (much less magic than Rails) a lot of that power can only be gleaned by being in the thick of it, implementing a solution to some problem.
 If given the opportunity, I would use the language again but not for my own personal projects.

-Thanks for sticking with me on this series about my experiences with Elixir and React. <!--This is the last one but if you missed any of the previous ones, they can found [here](https://thelocus.co/search_results?model=posts&category=There%20And%20Back%20Again&page=1).-->
+Thanks for sticking with me on this series about my experiences with Elixir and React.
+This is the last one but if you missed any of the previous ones, they can found [here](https://loualrid.github.io/tags/there-and-back-again/).